saashqdev/kubevue.github.io/src/views/guides/structure.md

 ### Component Library or Tool Library (Library)

-This type of project is a Vusion component library or tool library.
+This type of project is a Kubevue component library or tool library.
 For example, Proto UI, CodeWave.
 Design, and Icon Sets are of this type.

 Its directory structure is as follows: